Devonta Freeman: 2011 season

 As a freshman at Florida State, Freeman immediately became a major contributor to the Seminoles' running game in their 9–4 season.
 He had two games with over 100 rushing yards and had a stretch of four games of scoring at least one rushing touchdown through the end of October and the start of November.
-He recorded 120 carries for 579 rushing yards and eight touchdowns as a freshman.
+Freeman had 120 carries for 579 yards and eight touchdowns as a freshman.
 He finished the season as the Seminoles' leading rusher in major categories.

 2012 season

 As a sophomore, Freeman shared the backfield primarily with James Wilder Jr. and Chris Thompson.
-He recorded two 100+-yard rushing games and three games with two rushing touchdowns.
+Freeman recorded two 100+-yard rushing games and three games with two rushing touchdowns.
 Florida State finished with a 10–2 regular season record and qualified for the ACC Championship.
-In the ACC Championship against Georgia Tech, he had 59 rushing yards and a rushing touchdown in the 21–15 victory.
-As a sophomore in 2012, he had 111 carries for 660 yards and eight touchdowns.
+In the ACC Championship against Georgia Tech, he had 59 rushing yards and a touchdown during the 21–15 victory.
+Freeman finished the season with 111 carries for 660 yards and eight touchdowns.

 2013 season

 As a junior, Freeman provided strong and consistent production for the Seminoles.
 In the second game of the season against Nevada and the third game against Bethune-Cookman, Freeman went over 100 rushing yards and scored a rushing touchdown.
-On October 5, against Maryland, he started a streak of ten straight games with a rushing touchdown.
-In that stretch was a game against Miami, where he had 78 rushing yards and two more rushing touchdowns to go along with 98 receiving yards and receiving touchdown.
-As a junior, Freeman was a first-team All-Atlantic Coast Conference (ACC) selection and helped the Florida State Seminoles win the 2014 BCS National Championship Game over Auburn by a score of 34–31.
-He rushed for over 1,000 yards, the first Seminole to do so since Warrick Dunn in 1996.
+On October 5 against Maryland, he started a streak of 10 straight games with a rushing touchdown.
+In that stretch was a game against Miami, where Freeman rushed for 78 yards and two touchdowns to go along with six receptions for 98 yards and a touchdown.
+As a junior, he was a first-team All-Atlantic Coast Conference (ACC) selection and helped the Florida State Seminoles win the 2014 BCS National Championship Game over Auburn by a score of 34–31.
+Freeman rushed for over 1,000 yards, the first Seminole to do so since Warrick Dunn in 1996.
 Freeman finished the season with career highs in rushing yards (1,016), receiving yards (278), and touchdowns (15) despite splitting carries with James Wilder, Jr. and Karlos Williams in Florida State's backfield.
-He led the Seminoles in rushing in each of his three seasons in Tallahassee.
+Freeman led the Seminoles in rushing in each of his three seasons in Tallahassee.

-On January 11, 2014, Freeman announced he would forgo his senior season and enter the 2014 NFL draft.
+On January 11, 2014, Freeman announced that he would forgo his senior season and enter the 2014 NFL draft.